Junji Ito – His Style, His Themes and How He Scares Us

 © Junji Ito – Glyceride

-It’s not only Junji Ito’s stories that are normal and mundane but also his characters.
-They are nobodies, often blank slates who become involved with Junji Ito’s horrors.
+It’s not only Junji Ito’s stories that are mundane; his characters are, too.
+They are nobodies, often blank slates who become entangled in Ito’s horrors.

-They are often students or normal day people who lead a normal life.
-His characters are never the heroes of their stories, they are never smart or resourceful protagonists.
-Instead, they often serve as nothing but a vessel.
-Through them Junji Ito gives us a glimpse into his world of horrors.
+They are frequently students or everyday people living ordinary lives.
+His characters are rarely the heroes of their stories; they are seldom smart or resourceful protagonists.
+Instead, they often serve as vessels through which Ito gives us a glimpse into his world of horrors.

-Even worse, though, sometimes his characters are dumb and driven on by their curiosity or desires.
-And yet, if his characters show strong emotions, it’s almost always a singular one.
-Their fear, phobia or desire becomes their defining character trait, often the only one they showcase, and that ultimately leads to their demise.
+Worse, they are sometimes foolish, driven by curiosity or desire.
+And when his characters do show strong emotion, it is almost always a single one.
+A fear, phobia, or desire becomes the defining trait, is often the only one they display, and it ultimately leads to their demise.

-Junji Ito’s a fantastic writer and artist, but he’s not a character writer.
-No, his characters are merely there and seem to be nothing but lambs waiting to be slaughtered.
+Junji Ito is a fantastic writer and artist, but he is not a character writer.
+His characters are merely there to be tested, and many feel like lambs led to the slaughter.

 Irrational Fears